SammyMachine/CutApplication/README.md

 Command line: cut [-c|-w] [-o ofile ] [ file ] [-r range]

--c — sets indentation in chars
+1.`-c` — sets indentation in chars

--w — sets indentation in words
+2.`-w` — sets indentation in words

--o outputname.txt — set output file name
+3.`-o outputname.txt` — set output file name

-file - set input file name
+4.file — set input file name

--r range - the parameter sets the output range and has one of the following types (here N and K are integers):
+5.`-r range` — the parameter sets the output range and has one of the following types (here N and K are integers):

             -K range from beginning of line to K
             N- range from N to the end of the line